 I’ll be honest — I’ve avoided upsampling for a long time.
 I guess I never fully believed that the quality really would be up to snuff.
 There are circumstances where you have one, and only one image, and need it to be larger in size.
 I get that.
 The truth is that when increasing the image, there will be consequences.
 It also depends on what you are starting out with; the quality of the original image.

 Check out the screenshot below for the best choices for upsampling.
 You should choose Automatic, Preserve Details (enlargement) , and Bicubic Sharper (enlargement).
 For this image I used Preserve Details (enlargement), which is my favorite go-to these days.
-I did add 10% Noise Reduction as well.
-The original image is 800px and I increased to 1480px – this increased the image size from 1.21M to 4.15M.
+I added 10% Noise Reduction as well.
+The original image is 800px, and I increased it to 1480px – this increased the image size from 1.21M to 4.15M.

 Exporting Images from Photoshop

 The last step is saving the image for the web, which further optimizes the file size and prepares it for the web.
 You can do this by choosing File –> Export As.. from your Photoshop menu.

 Our initial image in this example has a file size of 546.9 KB, which is pretty good, but we can do better.
 Most websites shouldn’t have a total page size of more than 3MB (3072 KB), so we don’t want to use up over 500KB for one single image if we can help it.

 By making a few small adjustments, we can decrease our image size by 400% without any noticeable quality loss.
 By changing the image format to JPG and reducing the Quality to 80%, our image is now in great shape for the web!

 If all of the above seems a little bit cumbersome, there are tools available directly in the WordPress CMS that can streamline this a bit and take image optimization even further.

 To be clear, you won’t get the granular control you will with Photoshop.
 These tools are definitely more blunt.
 But they handle image compression and resizing on the fly without being depending on another piece of software.